 Checking the displayed time

-The time the video was recorded is displayed in the lower left corner of the video in the playback screen.
+The time the video was recorded is displayed in the lower-left corner of the video on the playback screen.
 If the displayed time in the recorded videos is incorrect please see “Time settings”

 Using BlackVue Viewer